Don't taint us with the MF Global brush, rivals say

 Then came the financial crisis in 2008, which reduced U.S. interest rates to near zero, sapping the steady stream of revenue that brokers had extracted from managing billions of dollars in customer accounts and collateral.

-This isn't a big issue for the biggest brokers, which are uniformly investment banks like Goldman Sachs and JP Morgan, which can use broking to complement other services.
+This isn't a big issue for the biggest brokers, which are uniformly investment banks like Goldman Sachs (GS.N) and JP Morgan (JPM.N), which can use broking to complement other services.
 MF Global was the only non-bank among the 10 biggest FCMs, which as a whole control over 80 percent of funds.

 Smaller brokers have been forced to try everything, within their limits, to squeeze yield out of client's money to generate profits.
 Corzine, however, went to an extreme by taking a $6 billion punt on euro zone debt that ultimately brought down the 230-year old firm, they say.